awiones/Liam-Ai/README.md

 ## Executive Summary

 Liam AI is a Python-based voice assistant that enables users to control their Windows computer using natural language voice commands.
 It leverages advanced language models for intent recognition and can interact with system applications, especially Notepad, using robust automation and fallback strategies.
-Liam AI provides both speech recognition and text-to-speech (TTS) capabilities, supporting both Microsoft and ElevenLabs voices.

 ## Core Technology